 Faultlines is a partnership with North & South magazine - the full interactive project can be viewed here.

-Over the last 8000 years, there has been a major earthquake on the fault line roughly every 300 years.
-The last one was in 1717.
+The science is unequivocal: over the last 8000 years, there has been a major earthquake on the Alpine Fault roughly every 300 years.
+The last one?
+1717.

 This one — AF8, as it's called — we can prepare for.